YamilaTimmer/depmap-portal-data-visualizations/README.md

 ## Description

-Within the [Dependency Map](https://depmap.org/portal/) (DepMap) portal offers large batches of open-access cancer research data, in order to support new scientific discoveries within this field.
+The [Dependency Map](https://depmap.org/portal/) (DepMap) portal offers large batches of open-access cancer research data, in order to support new scientific discoveries within the field.
 However visualising large amounts of data has proven to be difficult.
-DepMap visualiser is a tool that allows users to visualise DepMap data in various ways, such as barplots, boxplots and heatmaps.
+DepMap Visualiser is a tool that allows users to visualise DepMap data in various ways, such as barplots, boxplots and heatmaps.
 Users can do all of this while filtering on specific metadata to include/exclude the data, as the user wishes.

 ### Key-features
 - Visualise large batches of DepMap data,
 - Allows selecting different metadata parameters, to fine-tune data,
-- The ability to save the generated visuals and the table data (.csv/.xlsx),
+- The ability to save the generated visuals (.png) and the table data (.csv/.xlsx),
 - User-friendly dashboard interface.

 ## System requirements and installation